cse-labs/res-edge-labs/labs/res-edge-labs/assign-groups-to-namespace/README.md

 ## This lab is currently in beta

+- Currently, you need to create a new cluster and deploy Res-Edge again (using the :beta tags)
+- Before release, this will be converted to use the :0.9 tag

 > This lab is a prerequisite for the Kustomization lab

 - Application teams need to deploy their applicatons to specific clusters